stuartgo/mapintel/CONTRIBUTING.md

   - `pdm checks dependencies` to check for vulnerabilities in dependencies.

+- Tests:

+  - `pdm tests` to run the tests and their coverage.

 - Changelog:

   - `pdm changelog add` to add a news fragment to the changelog.